 For families in need of energy assistance, Alliance For Community Empowerment can help obtain necessary energy services for those in need.
-From furnace repair to gas bill forgiveness plans, we have a comprehensive set of services and a team of expert case workers to fulfill your needs.
+From furnace repair, gas bill forgiveness plans and water and sewage bill assistance, we have a comprehensive set of services and a team of expert case workers to fulfill your needs.
 Wherever you are in Connecticut, Alliance For Community Empowerment can provide our set of services to your family with just one application.
 For more information on different acceptance centers and resources, please visit the links to the right of the page.

 What do I need to bring to apply for energy assistance?

-Last 4 weeks of any type of income, current gas bill, bank statement, current UI bill, household IDs and SS#s.
+Proof of 4 weeks of any type of income within the last 3 months, current gas bill, current UI bill, household IDs and SS#s.

 How can I lower my gas bill?

 Apply for energy assistance, and make sure you enroll in matching payment plan with intake worker to lower monthly payments and reduce your past due balance.

 What do I do if my services are off / discontinued?

 Make a payment to your utility company of $100.00 and make sure you are enrolled in the hardship program with the utility company so that you are protected during the winter months: November – May.

 Why do we have to remove a household member from the household if they no longer live there but he/she is using my address because he/she does not have a physical address they can use?